Johnez112/androidcourse/README.md

 - All projects are written in **Java**.
 - Target API level is **31**.
 - The projects are for learning purposes.
+---
+## Declare of using AI

+- Any AI is not used on generating code for my course exercises.
+I used GPT-5 to solve 2 bugs.
+I also used GPT-5 to proofread my learning diaries and format ReadME text to markdown format.

+---